The U.S. is sending cluster bombs to Ukraine despite humanitarian warnings

 U.S. officials maintained that Ukraine has provided written assurances to minimize civilian casualties with the use of the controversial munitions as human rights groups stress that the weapons drop dozens of bomblets that endanger civilians.
 Cluster bombs release a larger number of bomblets over a wide area, and they can continue to pose a deadly risk long after the fighting has ended.

-More than one hundred countries ban such weapons because unexploded bomblets can be picked up by civilians, causing injury or death.
+More than 100 countries ban such weapons because unexploded bomblets can be picked up by civilians, causing injury or death.

 NPR first learned of the plan to send cluster bombs to Ukraine earlier this week.